 The Company classified certain financial assets as financial assets measured at amortized cost.
+Please refer to Note XIII for more details on financial assets measured at amortized cost under pledge.

-Please refer to Note VI.24 for more details on accumulated impairment.
-Please refer to Note IX for more details on credit risk.
+Please refer to Note VI.25 for more details on gross carrying amount and accumulated impairment on financial assets measured at amortized cost.
+Please refer to Note IX for more details on credit risk management.